FarronF/limerick-council-meetings/meetings/2020/12/08-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 10th November 2020.md

 the walkway/eco park and works should proceed for this aspect of the project at the

 present time.
-Members were in agreement these works should commence, however,--- 4
+Members were in agreement these works should commence, however,
+---
+4

 Councillor O’Brien noted that the Special Meeting should also go ahead as he wanted